Pana-g/flutter_earth_globe/README.md

 ## Overview

 Flutter Earth Globe is an interactive 3D sphere widget for Flutter applications.
-This widget is designed to be easy to use and highly customizable, making it ideal for any application that requires a visually appealing representation of a planet.
+This widget is designed to be **easy to use** and **highly customizable**, making it ideal for any application that requires a visually appealing representation of a planet.

+### Why Flutter Earth Globe?

+- 🎨 **Fully Customizable** - Every aspect of the globe can be styled: colors, textures, atmosphere, points, connections, satellites, and more
+- 🚀 **GPU-Accelerated** - Leverages fragment shaders for smooth, high-performance rendering
+- 🌍 **Feature-Rich** - Day/night cycles, atmospheric effects, orbital satellites, animated connections
+- 📱 **Cross-Platform** - Works on iOS, Android, Web, and Desktop
+- 🔧 **Flexible API** - Simple defaults with deep customization options when you need them

 This package was inspired by [Globe.GL](https://globe.gl/) and [Sphere](https://pub.dev/packages/sphere).

 ## Table of Contents